Jump to content

 Silence.

-Liana, now staring at me like I was a creature, clapped a hand over her mouth to keep from laughing.
+Liana, now staring at Nina like she was a creature from the deep, clapped a hand over her mouth to keep from laughing.

-I exhaled slowly.
+Nina exhaled slowly, a strange calm settling over the rage.
 “I needed to do that.
 For my sanity.”

 The student, still rubbing his head, scowled.
 “Who throws an apple that hard?!
 That actually hurt—”